syncfusion-content/fileformat-docs/FileFormat/PDF/Supported and Unsupported Elements.md

 ---
 # Supported and Unsupported Elements

-The below table shows the various features available in Essential PDF and their availability in different platforms.
+The following table shows the various features available in the Essential PDF and their availability in different platforms.

 <table>
 <tr>